Knockout Intellisense in Visual Studio 2012

 Module Pattern Is Helpful

 If you use the Revealing Module Pattern, which is what the SPA Template and all of my SPA course material promotes, then you’ll get the benefit of just the accessible members of the ViewModel to bind to.
 The reason this pattern is helpful here is that it limits what members of the module (the viewmodel) are exposed.
-This eliminates irrelevant members from the intellisense such as members that may be entirely internal to the module.
+This eliminates irrelevant members from the intellisense such as members that may be entirely internal to the module. <My advice is to use the pattern :) If you want to learn more about this pattern, you can check out my Knockout course specifically in the module “JavaScript Patterns: Spaghetti to Ravioli” where I cover this topic.

 From Here